Note: This article originally appeared on EverydayFeminism and is reprinted by permission.

-I mean, I was a young teenager, and it was the late 90s, so a certain level of awkwardness in appearance is to be expected.
-But I had no idea I’d have to face such a stark lack of beauty products for me to use – and that I’d still struggle to find them even as an adult.
+As a young teen in the late ’90s, a certain level of awkwardness in appearance was to be expected.
+But I had no idea I’d have to face such a stark lack of beauty products for me to use — and that I’d still struggle to find them even as an adult.

-Dark-skinned women who use foundation, for example, are familiar with this scenario: Rows and rows of colors to match the various shades of fair skin, and no more than two or three for brown skin – none of which are your shade.
+Dark-skinned women who use foundation, for example, are familiar with this scenario: rows and rows of colors to match the various shades of light skin, and no more than two or three for brown skin, none of which are your shade.

-I swear I’m not just complaining for the sake of my own beauty regiment, though it feels good to get that off my chest.
-When you think about this lack of selection in combination with the products for women of color that I have mentioned so far – things like hair straighteners and skin lightening creams – you get a disturbing picture.
+When you think about this lack of selection in combination with the products for women of color that I’ve mentioned so far — things like hair straighteners and skin lightening creams — you get a disturbing picture.